yosephdev/quizzy/README.md

 ## HTML

-- No errors were returned when passing through the officail W3C validator.
+- No errors were returned when passing through the official W3C validator.

 ## CSS

-- No errors were returned when passing through the officail (Jigsaw) validator.
+- No errors were found when passing through the official (Jigsaw) validator.

 ## Accessibility

-- I confirmed that the colors and the fonts chosen are easy o read and accessible by running ti through the Lighthouse in DevTools.
+- I confirmed that the colors and the fonts chosen are easy to read and accessible by running it through the Lighthouse in DevTools.

 ![Lighthouse report](assets/images/accessbility.jpg)